 Federal Reserve Board Regulation T allows investors to use margin to borrow up to 50% of the value of a securities purchase.
 Therefore, if you wanted to purchase $10,000 worth of a stock, you could invest $5,000 of your own assets and use a margin loan to buy an additional $5,000 worth of shares, for a total investment of $10,000.

 Watch the Leveraging margin accounts video (01:03) to better understand how this concept works.

 The ability to profit from share price declines

 Short selling is a sophisticated strategy whereby an investor seeks to profit from a declining share price.
-In order to sell a security short, you must first borrow shares of stock from a brokerage firm, which requires that you have an approved margin account.
+In order to sell a security short, you must first borrow shares of stock from a brokerage firm, which requires that you have a margin agreement on the account.

 After you borrow shares, you sell them and then buy them back at a later date, presumably at a lower price.
 The difference between the proceeds of the original sale minus the amount required to buy back the shares would be your profit.

 Assume that, after doing your research, you concluded that ABC Company was unlikely to meet its revenue goals due to a successful new product launch from ABC’s foremost competitor.
 You then use your margin account to borrow 100 shares of ABC stock and sell it short at $50 a share for a total of $5,000 (minus commission charges).

 Six months later, ABC’s stock price has declined 20% to $40.
 You buy 100 shares at $40, return the 100 shares of stock to your brokerage firm, and pocket the difference of $1,000 (minus commissions, margin loan interest, and any taxes).
 This is another example of how trading on margin can provide opportunities to leverage your assets for financial gain.

 The ability to diversify a concentrated portfolio